utopia-foss/utopia/doc/usage/eval/plotting.rst

 .. warning::

-    The examples below are for the :py:class:`~utopya.plotting.ExternalPlotCreator` and might need to be adapted for the specialized plot creators.
+    The examples below are for the :py:class:`~utopya.eval.plotcreators.PyPlotCreator` and might need to be adapted for the specialized plot creators.

     Examples for those creators are given in the `dantro documentation <https://dantro.readthedocs.io/en/stable/plotting/plot_data_selection.html>`_ and :ref:`here <uni_and_mv_plots>`.